gvenezia/recent-tracks-info-lastfm/README.md

 # What Have You Been Listening to?
 This app uses the Last.fm API to fetch your most recently played songs and display them as a list of cards.
-Each card contains extra information, like artist bio and genre tags, that you'd otherwise have to search for.
+Each card contains extra information, like artist bio and genre tags from music databases like Last.fm and Discogs.
+No single music database or streaming service has all of this information, so the main idea for this project is to consolidate relevant information to a single stream.

 [Check it out](http://last-fm.gvenezia.com/) (Hosted with [Surge](https://surge.sh/))

 ### User Stories
 - View my (Gaetano's) recent listening history
-- View the song, date and time of listen, album, album art, artist, basic bio, artist genres
+- View the song, date and time of listen, album, album art, artist, basic bio, artist genres – Navigate to an album's Discogs page with dynamically populated external links
 - ~Last.fm users can pull up their recent listening data from last.fm~ (in progress)
 - ~Guests can choose from a pre-defined list of usernames~ (in progress)
 - ~Guests can see some basic data visualizations of their listening history and artist info~ (in progress)